History of autism: In the United States

-The atypical antipsychotic drug risperidone was approved in the United States for treating autism-associated aggressive and self-injurious behaviors in October 2006.
+The atypical antipsychotic drug risperidone was approved in the United States for treating autism-associated aggressive and self-injurious behaviours in October 2006.
+(A 2007 Cochrane Review found that it can be beneficial for "some features of autism".)
 The similar but less problematic drug aripiprazole was approved in 2009.
+(A 2012 Cochrane Review (reinforced in 2016) found that it could help stabilise children's behaviour).

 The United States passed its Combating Autism Act in December 2006, providing US$1 billion for autism services and research in that country, over five years.

 The US state of South Carolina enacted Ryan's Law in July 2008.
-This requires health insurers to provide up to $50,000 of behavioral therapy each year for autistic people aged 16 and younger.
+This requires health insurers to provide up to $50,000 of behavioural therapy each year for autistic people aged 16 and younger.

+In the United Kingdom

+The UK's Autism Education Trust was established by the National Autistic Society and the UK's Department for Children, Schools and Families in 2007.
+It is tasked with ensuring that all British children with autism are educated appropriately, through better education of their teachers.

 Autism Speaks

 American advocacy organisation Autism Speaks was founded in 2005 by businessman Bob Wright and his wife Suzanne Wright, grandparents of a child with autism.
+It adopted a puzzle piece as part of its logo.
+The puzzle piece was originally blue, but was modified for the organization's 15th anniversary in 2020 to include a more complex and polished colour palette to promote more diversity and inclusion across the spectrum.

+In 2009 it released the video "I am Autism", which portrayed the condition very negatively.
+People with a neutral or positive perception of their own autism complained, and the video was soon taken out of circulation.
+Autism Speaks has since strongly refuted the sentiments in the video.

 In 2023, the organisation claimed it had so far provided more than 18 million people with free autism information and resources.
-It adopted a puzzle piece as part of its logo.